2003 and 2004

 Dave released the single Dirty Sticky Floors /

-Of course, he talked much more than Martin: "I just got the feeling, during
+Of course, Dave talked much more than Martin.
+"I just got the feeling, during

 the last band album, that it was something I had to do, and that it wouldn't